 There is an abundance of museums and art galleries, as well as plenty of shops and local markets and not forgetting the Grand Bazaar.
 If you love to shop then a visit here will be one to remember.
 A must on your things to do and see the list is The Sultan Ahmed Mosque it is a beautiful building that dominates the skyline.
 It’s known as the Blue Mosque due to the blue Iznik tiles which adorn its interior.

 Bodrum is another firm favourite; it’s a charming location on the Aegean with superb beaches and miles of sensational coastline which is perfect for long coastal walks and bike rides.
 There is culture, architecture, wonderful monuments, a delightful marina, and an impressive castle.
 There are trendy boutiques, cafes, and bars with upmarket restaurants offering delicious local and international cuisine, Bodrum is ideal for the holidaymaker and permanent home buyer, property is affordable with often views to die for and it is extremely rentable as tourists are happy to take their annual two or three week holidays here every year and long weekend breaks.

-A little further along the coast is Fethiye it is one of the most popular holiday home property choices to buy in the world; it’s picturesque and largely unspoilt and has become a haven for holidaymakers and permanent living expats.
+A little further along the coast is Fethiye it is one of the most popular holiday home property choices to buy in the world; it’s picturesque and largely unspoiled and has become a haven for holidaymakers and permanent living ex-pats.
 Fethiye stretches inland from the harbour for over seven miles, with many pretty villages and towns.
 Calis is to the North and has a pretty coastal promenade boasting amazing views.
-South is delightful Oludeniz this truly lovely town is world famous for its beautiful beach and blue lagoon and I can guarantee you have seen pictures of it in glossy magazines and wished you were there.
+South is delightful Oludeniz this truly lovely town is world-famous for its beautiful beach and blue lagoon and I can guarantee you have seen pictures of it in glossy magazines and wished you were there.